Thursday, April 28, 2011

 Sometimes the little ones need something to hold onto.
 I lean towards plush objects for my toddlers.
 Nothing that will make a noise or zoom from one end of the pew into another parishioner's purse.

-Wooden Saint Dolls found at St. Annes Pixies as well as St. Luke's Brush are reminders of those Saints who lived their lives yearning for more time with God.
+- Wooden Saint Dolls found at St. Annes Pixies as well as St. Luke's Brush are reminders of those Saints who lived their lives yearning for more time with God.
 Some of us have ventured to make our own.
 Though against wooden pews, these could be a loud toy.
+A set for the non-crafter can be easily made using a great printout and decoupage from Catholic Icing!

 I have a few versions of books for my children to follow along with the Mass, and multiple other Catholic Readers of sorts.
 Only problem is only 1 of 4 can read, so I need ideas for my little ones - the ones who can't read or sit still for more than 10 minutes!
 Books I carry in my bag are full of pictures, and many have a handle.
 They like that.